fahimasqalani/SimpleTodolist/readme.md

-Simple Todo-List project for learning PHP and Laravel technologies.
+A simple Todo-List project for learning PHP and Laravel technologies.